 How to Optimize Your USMC Selection Chances?

-If planning for a career in any of the US armed forces, including the USMC, it is wise that you prepare yourself well ahead by understanding about the ASVAB test in detail - including the test sections, question types, test timings, and so on; thus optimize your chances for selection.
-Read on to find out more about the important aspects of USMC ASVAB test for the US Marine Corps recruitment.
+If you are planning for a career in any of the US armed forces, including the USMC, it is important that you prepare yourself well ahead.
+In order to do so, you must have a thorough understanding of the ASVAB - including the test sections, question types, test timings, and so on and optimize your chances of selection.
+Read on to find out more about the important aspects of USMC or US Marine Corps recruitment.

 USMC ASVAB Test - History and Importance

-USMC ASVAB Test - Test Content and Duration
+USMC ASVAB Test - Test Content and Durationcdstudr

-Though the ASVAB score requirements are different for different branches of the US military, the ASVAB test content, question types, and the duration of the subtests are the same across.
-There are ten subtests (nine in case of the traditional paper and pencil version of the test) included in the USMC ASVAB test, as in all the other ASVAB tests.
+Though the ASVAB score requirements vary for different branches of the US military, the test content, question types, and the duration of the subtests are the same for all.
+There are ten subtests (nine in case of the traditional paper and pencil version of the test) included in the Marine Corps, as in all the other ASVAB tests.
 The test covers the four core areas:

 - Science and Technical

 The questions in each of the subtests are of multiple-choice type; and durations of the subtests vary.
-The subtests in USMC ASVAB test and the question numbers in each subtest are as follows (http://www.marines.com/eligibility/prep-test):
+The subtests of Marine Corps branch and the number of questions in each subtest are as follows (http://www.marines.com/eligibility/prep-test):

 - Arithmetic Reasoning (AR) - 30 questions